Caution, your reflection may be distorted by social constructed definitions of ‘beauty’.

 Not only that, but I’ve seen many women embrace their red hair and freckled complexion, that my little world preached that I should fake tan.
 I was also surprised to see that there wasn’t this obsession with a skinny toned body, or the perfect shaped booty, as I’ve lay in the sand of beaches in 14 different countries.
 Because in reality, the Kardashian’s and alike, aren’t the only beauty that exists.
 Cultures all over the globe have diverse beauty standards that just like in the West, are forever changing.

 Before long, and without even realising why (until now), I’ve grown my hair out to its natural red, and I no longer feel the need to constantly hide my ‘sun kissed’ skin.

 There’s nothing wrong with expressing yourself through that perfect contour, that golden ombre, or that self-sculpted bod.
 But for me personally, these standards were shadowing who I am, or who I wanted to be.
 Don’t allow societal standards to dictate the way in which you present yourselves, you are your own canvas, and the paintbrush is yours.

 To my fellow ladies – You see the fact is, what we perceive as beautiful has been seriously misconstrued, you’ve been beautiful all along.

-I must say – gracias, to the influence of those I’ve crossed paths with in the 18+ countries I’ve wandered through in the past two years.
+I must say – thank you, to the influence of those I’ve crossed paths with in the 18+ countries I’ve wandered through in the past two years.

 – Haylee x